 Remember, back up your files before you make any changes.

 Of course, you will want to make sure that you have added your open graph tags properly to your blog.
-Faceboook has its own validation tool that you can use to do so.
+Facebook has its own validation tool that you can use to do so.

 Personally, I feel that snippets generated by open graph tags give a blog that professional feeling.
 Caring about the presentation of your content shows others that you are serious.
 Most importantly, it gives you control over how your content is shared on social networks.

-Finally, in the long run it is also a way to future proof your blog.
-This is because the open graph continues to be adapted by new social networks (like Pinterest).
+Finally, in the long run, it is also a way to future-proof your blog.
+This is because the open graph continues to be adopted by new social networks (like Pinterest).
 Adding these tags now means that you will be ahead of your competition.

 How do you feel about the Twitter Cards and Pinterest Rich Pins?
 I would love to know more in the comments below.